-Fig. 4.23 (c) Semi-automatic star-delta starter (1) Control circuit diagram (2) Power circuit diagram rotating with its stator windings star connected.
-When the motor picks up normal speed (say in 10 secs) the time delay contact will open and de-energise the contactor S. Contact S_2 of contactor S will close and, therefore, contactor D will get energised connecting the winding terminals in delta across the supply.
-For interlocking between the two contactors S and D, one NC contact of S has been connected in series with contactor D and one NC contact of D has been connected in series with contactor S.
+When the START push button is pressed contactor S gets energised connecting the stator terminals in star.
+The windings get three phase supply through the contactor S which is now energised due to the closing of contact S of contactor S. The motor will start rotating with its stator windings star connected.
+When the motor picks up normal speed (say in 10 secs) the time delay contact S of the TDR will open and denergise the contactor S. Contact S of contactor S will now come to close condition and, therefore, contactor S will get energised connecting the winding terminals in delta across the supply.
+For interlocking between the two contactors S and S, one S contact of S, i.e., S has been connected in series with contactor S and one S contact of S, i.e., S has been connected in series with contactor S.